More often than not, the main question on a new language learner’s mind is, “What’s the best way to learn a language?”

 There are apps available for just about any language, and they generally include grammar lessons, vocabulary, and pronunciation guides.
 Apps are also a great way to mix things up; they’re interactive and can break up the monotony of reading a textbook or listening to lectures.

-Pro tip: Try TakeLessons Live, which provides access to a variety of free language classes led by live instructors!
+Pro Tip: Try TakeLessons Live for access to free language classes led by live instructors!

 – 5 cool apps that will help you learn a new language by Jessica Hullinger.

 Learning a new language can be an overwhelming endeavor.
 It’s hard to determine where to start and which approach to take.
 To simplify this process, focus on the things that are most important or interesting on a personal level.

 If you’re learning French for an upcoming trip, learn the essential phrases that will help you communicate and navigate while traveling.